PacketFabric/terraform-connectivity-cloud-router-nia/README.md

 ## Feature

-This module enables the creation of a PacketFabric Cloud Router, along with either a standalone or redundant connections to AWS and Google Clouds.
-It automates the creation of an AWS Direct Connect with a Private Virtual Interface (VIF), as well as a Google VLAN Attachment and a Google Cloud Router.
+This module enables the creation of a PacketFabric Cloud Router, along with either a standalone or redundant connections to AWS, Google or Azure Clouds.
+It automates the creation of the AWS Direct Connect with a Private Virtual Interface (VIF), the Google VLAN Attachment and the Azure ExpressRoute.

 To get started with the module, users need to provide a minimum set of information, including the cloud provider regions, credentials, as well as VPC names and IDs.

-If you would like to see support for other cloud service providers (e.g. Azure, Oracle, IBM, etc.), please open an issue on [GitHub](https://github.com/PacketFabric/terraform-connectivity-cloud-router-nia/issues) to share your suggestions or requests.
+If you would like to see support for other cloud service providers (e.g. Oracle, IBM, etc.), please open an issue on [GitHub](https://github.com/PacketFabric/terraform-connectivity-cloud-router-nia/issues) to share your suggestions or requests.

 ## Requirements